Hey there, forex friends! In case you missed it, the Fed finally pushed through with another long-awaited rate hike after an entire year.

 If those dots don’t make sense to ya, then let me try and break it down.

-Looking at the December dot plot, we can see that ALL FOMC members, even the non-voting ones, agreed to raising the fed funds rate above 0.50%, so the rate hike was really unanimous.
+Looking at the December dot plot, we can see that ALL FOMC members, even the non-voting ones, agreed to raise the fed funds rate above 0.50%, so the rate hike was really unanimous.

 Moving onward to 2017, we can see that all FOMC members, voting and non-voting alike, agree that the fed funds rate should be above 0.75% by the end of 2017, with two FOMC members open to only one further rate hike while four FOMC members think the fed funds rate should be at 1.125%, which implies that they would agree to two hikes at most.
 The rest, who form the majority, are open to more than two hikes in 2017.